-We define a set of possible events, where each event is a time-station tuple that refers to a renting or returning time and location of a possible itinerary.
+We define a set of possible events where each event is a timestation tuple that refers to a renting or returning time and to the location of a possible itinerary.
 We assume without loss of generality that at most one event can occur at each station at a given time.
-At the time of each event the state of the corresponding station is defined by the number of vehicles parking at the station and the number of users that are (possibly) waiting to return their vehicle at the station.
+At the time of each event, the state of the corresponding station is defined by the number of vehicles parking at the station and by the number of users that are (possibly) waiting to return vehicles at the station.

 The assignment of itineraries to users, carried out by the central planner, is constrained by several considerations that are related to the availability of vehicles and parking spaces at the stations.
-In Figure 2, we use a network flow graph to present the movement of vehicles in the system over time.
-We use the possible itineraries of the journey depicted in Figure 1 as an example, assuming that the journey starts at time 20.
-Each possible itinerary that includes a movement of a vehicle [itineraries (a)-(d) of our example]

-is depicted by a black solid arc from a node that represents the renting time and location to a node that represents the returning time and location.
+In Fig. 2, we use a network flow graph to present vehicle movements within a system over time.
+We use the possible itineraries of a journey depicted in Fig. 1 as an example, assuming that the journey starts at time 20.
+Each possible itinerary that involves vehicle movement [itineraries (a)-(d) of our example] is depicted by a black solid arc from a node that represents the renting time and location to a node that represents the returning time and location.
 The costs of these arcs are the excess times associated with their itinerary and their capacities are 1.
-The use of an alternative mode of transportation is not reflected directly by arcs in the network.
-However, the times of the nodes and the costs of the arcs are affected by the use of the alternative modes of transportation.
-For example, in itinerary (c), depicted in both Figure 1 and Figure 2, the use of a shared vehicle begins at station D at time 26 although the itinerary starts at station A at time 20.
-The cost of this arc is 5, which represents the excess time of the itinerary.
+The use of an alternative mode of transportation is not directly reflected by arcs in the network.
+However, node times and arc costs are affected by the use of alternative modes of transportation.
+For example, for itinerary (c) depicted in Figs. 1 and 2, the use of a shared vehicle begins at station D at time 26 even though the itinerary starts at station A at time 20.
+The cost of this arc is 5, representing the excess time of the itinerary.

-To represent an entire demand realization we construct a network as in Figure 2, with a set of nodes and arcs for all possible itineraries of all demanded journeys.
+To depict a full demand realization we construct a network such as the one shown in Fig. 2, with a set of nodes and arcs created for all possible itineraries of all demanded journeys.
 The nodes in this network correspond to events.
-Each pair of consecutive nodes on the time axis, that are associated with the same station, is connected by two "horizontal" parallel arcs.
-The solid gray arc represents the number of vehicles parked in the station between the two events and the dashed arc represents the number of vehicles (and drivers) waiting in the station for a vacant parking space, during this time interval.
-Since the pair of nodes is consecutive, the number of vehicles parking and waiting in the station does not change during this time interval.
-The costs of the parking arcs are zero and their capacity equals the capacity of the station.
+Each pair of consecutive nodes on the time axis, which are associated with the same station, is connected by two "horizontal" parallel arcs.
+The solid gray arc represents the number of vehicles parked in the station between the two events, and the dashed arc represents the number of vehicles (and drivers) waiting in the station for a vacant parking space during this time interval.
+As the two nodes are consecutive, the number of vehicles parking and waiting in the station does not change over this time interval.
+The cost of the parking arcs is zero, and their capacity is equal to the capacity of the station.
 The per unit cost of the waiting arcs equal to the time difference between their end nodes and their capacity is not limited.
-For example, if the flow on the waiting arc that connects nodes (B,27) and (B,32) is 3 then the excess time due to waiting in station B between time periods 27 and 32 would be 15.
+For example, if the flow on the waiting arc that connects nodes (B,27) and (B,32) has a value of 3; the excess time incurred as a result of waiting in station B between time periods 27 and 32 is 15.